JaytheSpazz/PiHole-Panel/README.md

 ## Changelog
 PiHole-Panel 2.2
-- Fix for default Pi-Hole host that is not using standard url.
+- Fix for default Pi-hole host that is not using standard url.
 - Cosmetic fixes to GUI elements.

 PiHole-Panel 2.1